bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 }
 ```

-When we are guarded with new helper methods, it's time to write the test.
+Now it’s safe because of new helper methods.
+We can easily write a test.

 ```go
 func TestAGetNotExistingProject(t *testing.T) {